Charles-Manchester/FFXIV-market-history/README.md

 # FFXIV Market History Creator
-Personal in-progress project designed to load and store price history to give me data past the limited transaction history stored by Square Enix's servers.
+Personal in-progress project designed to load and store price history in CSV's to give me data past the limited transaction history stored by Square Enix's servers.
+Additional integration with Google Sheets API to come.
 Built to enable market tomfoolery.

 Big thanks to the folks over at XIVAPI: Vekien, aka Premium Virtue (Phoenix)